Skip Nav Destination

 Published: 01 October 1999

-... as a poetic fable but as a cru cial part ofthe historical record through which a fallen humankind must try to make sense of the political, economic, and ecological crises of its time.
-In his efforts to justify a contractual basis for government, Locke recast images of the Golden Age to champion a moral...
+....
+In the century before Locke, the Golden Age was treated not simply as a poetic fable but as a cru cial part ofthe historical record through which a fallen humankind must try to make sense of the political, economic, and ecological crises of its time.
+In his efforts to justify a contractual basis for government...

 Journal Article